Senior Representation Policy & Process

 - Provide evidence of travel arrangements to the team manager or coach at least one month ahead of the tournament.

-- Any breach of any of these commitments gives PNZ in conjunction with the designated coaches grounds to remove a player from the selected team.
+- Any breach of any of these commitments may result in PNZ, in conjunction with the designated coaches, removing the player from the selected team.

 PNZ commitment to players